turingschool/front-end-curriculum/lessons/intro-to-git-and-github.md

 ### Git Commands for a Basic workflow

-There are hundreds of different git commands, but to get started you only need to remember a handful of them.
-Let's go over a few of the commands you'll be using often:
+There are hundreds of different Git commands, but to get started you only need to remember a handful of them.
+Here is a summary of the commands you'll use most often:

 * `git init` initializes your local directory as a new git repository.
 You must run this before you can commit any of your work.
 * `git status` shows the current status of your repo.
 It will show you if you have any work that is unstaged, what branch you are on, how many commits you are ahead of the master remote on github, and other useful things.